 Level 1: In this level, you will write the basic test cases from the available specification and user documentation.

 Level 2: This is the practical stage in which writing test cases depend on actual functional and system flow of the application.

 Level 3: This is the stage in which you will group some test cases and write a test procedure.
-Test procedure is nothing but a group of small test cases maximum of 10.
+The test procedure is nothing but a group of small test cases maximum of 10.

 Level 4: Automation of the project.
-This will minimize human interaction with system and thus QA can focus on current updated functionalities to test rather than remaining busy with regression testing.
+This will minimize human interaction with the system and thus QA can focus on currently updated functionalities to test rather than remaining busy with regression testing.

-So you can observe a systematic growth from no testable item to a Automation suit.
+So you can observe a systematic growth from no testable item to an Automation suit.

 Why we write test cases?

 The basic objective of writing test cases is to validate the testing coverage of the application.
 If you are working in any CMMi company then you will strictly follow test cases standards.
 So writing test cases brings some sort of standardization and minimizes the ad-hoc approach in testing.